jarednexgent/Leetshell/README.md

 ### Features

-- Random XOR key ensures a fresh, polymorphic payload on each run
+- Randomize multi-byte XOR encryption ensures a fresh, polymorphic payload on each run
 - Supports CMD and PowerShell reverse-shell shellcode
 - Outputs as a C-array or writes directly to a raw .bin file